 Saving time is always an important factor for anyone in everyday life.
-That doesn't exclude in training either.
-Exercise styles like HIIT and Tabata have been made popular for that exact reason.
-When it comes to strength training too, you are spoiled for choice.
+That doesn’t exclude training either.
+Exercise styles like HIIT and Tabata are popular for that reason.
+When it comes to strength you are spoiled for choice.
 One of those choices is the superset.

 So, what are supersets?
 Do they actually build more muscle?
 And what are the benefits of substituting your standard workout for a superset option?
 Let’s run through it.

 Want to move fast?
 Jump to the right section below.

 - Do They Build More Muscle Than Conventional Workouts?

 - Superset Examples

 First up, a definition: A superset is a form of exercise which involves moving from one exercise to another with no (or minimal) rest.
 That’s the bottom line.